 The Top 10 Best Abdominal Exercises Part 2

-I would like to introduce 5 of my favorite 10 ab exercises, that you can use to get a 6-pack abs look.
-Do these exercises regularly, mix it up, use different speeds, tempos, angles, and positions to get a full workout.
+Here is the long-awaited follow-up to the Top 10 Best Ab Exercises Part 1 and the precursor to the Top 10 Best Abs Exercises Part 3.
+Let’s take a look at 5 of our favorite 10 best abdominal exercises, that you can use to get 6-pack abs look.
+Do these exercises regularly, mix them up, and use different speeds, tempos, angles, and positions to get a full workout.
 Always try to progress from workout to workout.

 Here are 3 ways you can gauge progress with abdominal exercises:

 2. Try to complete more total reps each time you perform the exercise.
-For example, week one do 3 sets of 10, week 2 do 3 sets of 12, week 3 do 4 sets of 10, week 4 do 3 sets of 15, etc…
+For example, in week one do 3 sets of 10, week 2 do 3 sets of 12, week 3 do 4 sets of 10, week 4 do 3 sets of 15, etc…

 3. If it applies, try to add weight to the exercise by holding a plate or dumbbell on your chest or behind your head, or use a weighted vest.
 You can also add weight to your legs with ankle weights.
 Try to use more weight, or complete more reps with the same weight, each time.